-You can appoint someone to vote on your behalf at your usual polling station.
+You can appoint someone to vote on your behalf at your usual polling station by completing and returning a proxy vote application form.
 You do not have to provide a reason to arrange to vote by proxy for a single election.

 If you would like to vote by proxy indefinitely you will need to complete a declaration to tell us the reasons, for example; physical incapacity, overseas voter, studying at university or for certain occupations such as armed forces.

 You will need to tell your proxy who you wish to vote for.